 If you are currently attending a community college, visit their Transfer Center for more information about the UC campuses and to find out if a Berkeley admissions representative will be visiting your campus.

-If you are transferring from a college/university that is not included in Assist.org (most four year, private, out-of-state, and foreign institutions), transferable courses are evaluated on a case-by-case basis.
-Be prepared to provide detailed information about the course(s) you would like to count towards the MCB major requirements.
+If you are transferring from a college/university that is not included in Assist.org (most four-year, private, out-of-state, and foreign institutions), please see the new UC Berkeley Transfer Information for In-State and Out-of-State Institutions articulation system.
+Courses not included in this system will be evaluated on a case-by-case basis.
+Be prepared to provide detailed syllabi about the course(s) you would like to count towards the MCB major requirements.